 Decentralized finance (DeFi) broke out in a big way in 2020.
 The term refers to a slew of decentralized financial products, such as decentralized exchanges, automated market makers, and non-custodial lending protocols.
 The small economy blew up in 2020, starting the year at $1 billion and, as of March 2021, hitting $43 billion.

 One of the hot new DeFi apps is called Balancer.
 The platform, a kind of index fund for crypto with exchange-like functionalities, launched in March 2020.
 One year later, Balancer has a market cap in excess of $300 million and a platform that’s locked in at $1.89 billion worth of liquidity.

 But, like all decentralized finance protocols, Balaner is complex.
 Understanding it requires some guidance and patience.
-This guide explains what Balancer does, how it works, and how people make money from it.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+This guide explains what Balancer does, how it works, and how people make money from it.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 What is Balancer?

 Balancer is an automated market maker.
 Investors pledge lots of different types of cryptocurrency into big funds called liquidity pools, and then Balancer makes it possible to trade cryptocurrencies from those liquidity pools.
 For example, if a user holds Ether, they can earn money by depositing their funds into a liquidity pool on Balancer.
 And then another user, should they wish, can tap that liquidity pool to trade some cryptocurrency.

 The platform, like many other blockchain projects, is built using Ethereum, which is a platform for developing apps on a blockchain.